Bond market shows US is leading in race to reflate economy

 Investors are clamouring for more detail on how the Fed will encourage inflation, but they've already paid attention to the change in tone.

 Also, the fiscal piece of the equation remains key for price expectations.
-In comparison with the rebound following the last financial crisis, 10-year US breakevens - the difference between nominal rates and those on inflation-linked bonds - have only risen by half as much in the six months following this year's market bottom.
+In comparison with the rebound following the last financial crisis, 10-year US breakevens have only risen by half as much in the six months following this year's market bottom.

 Despite the US$1 trillion initial round of American stimulus, investors may gain confidence in the economy's ability to generate inflation only if Washington lawmakers managed to push through additional fiscal aid.

 While US breakevens remain subdued, a swaps-market measure of five-year price expectations in five years time has climbed above 2 per cent since the Fed's policy adjustment.
-The gauge, which references the consumer-price index rather than the Fed's preferred PCE price index - is still a long way from the highs it reached after the 2008 financial crisis.
+The gauge is still a long way from the highs it reached after the 2008 financial crisis.
 But last month it booked its biggest gain since November 2016.

-The gap between similar inflation swaps in the US and euro-area hit a decade high in the past week, excluding a brief March spike amid abnormal market conditions.

-The Bank of Japan is in a similarly tight spot.
+The BOJ is in a similarly tight spot.
 The differential between 10-year US breakevens and Japanese equivalents is near the widest in over a year.

-"We remain relatively sceptical of European inflation," said Thomas Walker, investment director at Aberdeen Standard Investments, who has an overweight position in inflation-linked US Treasuries.

 It's a long-standing dilemma for the euro-area's policy makers, as well as investors.
 The ECB is reviewing its inflation target, but flagging price pressures could potentially stymie consumer spending, worsening the economic shock from the coronavirus and cementing fears of Europe's "Japanification" - a state of near-permanently low inflation and reliance on institutional support.